 * Determining financial needs and applying for funds

 Determining financial needs and applying for funds.
 Determining the amount, type and sources of financing and when it is required.
-Using the business plan in the process of application for funds.
+Using the business plan in the process of applying for funds.

 Using it as a basis for getting approvals from the company board and shareholders.

 Using it in recruiting and introducing new members of the management and staff.

 Deriving from the business plan measures and objectives for units and individuals in the organization (management by objective).

 Using it as a means of informing/motivating employees about the objectives of the company.

 Giving it to banks/investment funds that have financed your business in the past and require periodical information for monitoring purposes.